 2. Mix 1 part white vinegar and 1 part water in a squirt bottle and spray around where the ants are entering

 This home remedy for ants is super easy to make ahead of time and keep with your other cleaning supplies.
 Just throw a batch together (it will last indefinitely) and spray liberally on surfaces where the ants are collecting food, taking shelter, or entering your house.

 If you don’t like the smell of vinegar try adding essential oils like peppermint, tea tree, or cinnamon to cover up the smell.
-Usually 30 drops to every ½ cup of solution will do the trick.
+Usually, 30 drops to every ½ cup of the solution will do the trick.
 Be sure to stick to peppermint if you’re spraying around food or where food is prepared.

 3. Amp up your vinegar by using a cinnamon stick or fresh citrus peels

 This remedy is even better than using just plain vinegar!
 All you have to do is snap a cinnamon stick in half and pour white vinegar over it.
-I usually add a couple sticks and fill up a quart mason jar half way with white vinegar.
-Alternatively you could peel an orange, lemon, lime, or grapefruit and toss the peels in a jar as well.
+I usually add a couple sticks and fill up a quart mason jar halfway with white vinegar.
+Alternatively, you could peel an orange, lemon, lime, or grapefruit and toss the peels in a jar as well.
 Cap it tight and shake it up once a day for a few days.
-After that store it in a dark cupboard for 4-6 weeks to macerate (learn how to make herbal tinctures here).
+After that, store it in a dark cupboard for 4-6 weeks to macerate (learn how to make herbal tinctures here).
 Strain the cinnamon sticks/peels out of the vinegar and use it either straight on a cotton ball or make up a batch of vinegar spray.